rich-iannone/DiagrammeR/README.md

 <img src="inst/img/k_graph.png">

-## List of Functions
+## Functions in the Package

 There are a lot of functions for working with graphs.
+Lots.
 Below is a listing of all the functions available in the package.
+If you need help with any given function, try `help([function_name])`.
+Each function is well documented, with explanations for each argument and copious usage examples.

 <img src="inst/img/functions.png">